Case Study: How to Be Successful in the China Wine Market

 Situations changed in the last year though.
 Mr. Cheung led the team to participate in the roadshow of the 2017 Australian Wine Region in China.
 The majority of cooperators were young people aged from 20 to 30.
 They were familiar with wine knowledge and held a great awareness of various global brand names.

 Mr. Cheung points out the trend of the evolving middle-class.
 The Chinese wine industry leaders were not the only group becoming younger and richer.
-In China, the 48 million wine consumers were increasingly following this direction.

 The Rising High-end Market